vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/feature/markdown/align.md

 ## Demo

-This topic is still in production, the API may have
+vuepress-theme-hope v2 is still in W.I.P, the API may have

 ::: center
 Significant changes.